shravyasrivas/Experiment-6/README.md

 Step 2: Accept a number from the user.

-Step 3: Check if the number is divisible by 2.
+Step 3: Use the modulus operator (%) to check divisibility by 2.

 Step 4: If true, print **"Even number"**.